-- Place croissant pieces in a 9 inch square pan.
+- Place croissant pieces in a 9 inch square pan or deep dish pie plate.
 Sprinkle with blueberries.

-- Beat cream cheese, sugar, eggs and vanilla in medium bowl with electric mixer until well blended.
+- Beat cream cheese and sugar until well blended.
+Add the eggs, lemon juice, lemon zest, and vanilla in medium bowl with electric mixer until well blended.
 Gradually add milk, beating well after each addition.
 Pour evenly over croissant pieces.
 Let stand 20 minutes or soak overnight.

 - Bake at 350°F for 35 to 40 minutes or until set in center and golden brown.
-You may want to cover it with foil for the last 10 minutes if the tops are getting too browned.
+Check the dish halfway through baking...you may want to cover it with foil for the last 10 minutes if the tops are getting too browned.